In May of 2013 the Devon Ladies team I coached won the South West Championships at the end of my first season coaching in England.

 Fortunately, that American aura thing eventually wore off as people got to know me.
 Any respect toward me thereafter was earned.
 That was a much more comfortable feeling.

-As an encore I led the Exeter women’s team to the national semifinals the following year. 😀
+As an encore I led the Exeter women’s team to the national semifinals (furthest they’d ever gone by a long way) the following year. 😀

 6 Steps to Better Practices - Free Guide